grafana/grafana/contribute/architecture/backend/package-hierarchy.md

 #### API endpoints

-`pkg/api/api.go` contains the endpoint definitions for the entire Grafana HTTP API (not including Grafana Enterprise).
+`pkg/api/api.go` contains the endpoint definitions for the most of Grafana HTTP API (not including Grafana Enterprise).

 ## Practical example